HR Topics Leadership Tips

 3 Signs Your Team Members Need to be Developed

 Teams are the life of your organization.
 They are how projects get done.
 All that diversity can inspire creativity and innovation, but it can also lead to conflict that hinders productivity.
 Here are red flags that your team needs to be developed and what to do about them.

 Do people appear to be working against each other instead of with each other?
 Is there open conflict and tension between some team members?
 Collaboration is necessary for teams to work properly.

 Watch for signs.
 Pay attention to individuals who interrupt other people when they speak, dominate conversations or decisions, insist on the rules, resist change, or become silent or withdrawn from conversations.

 An assessment tool like the Birkman Method® provides a shared language for understanding the different behaviors and styles that exist among people.
-For the individual, the Birkman Method® can highlight one’s interest and strengths, while also providing guidance on how to negotiate for one’s needs within an organization.
+The Birkman Method® can highlight interests and strengths, while also showing how to negotiate for needs within an organization.
 For the team, it can accelerate relationship building by providing a shared language to help team members recognize and understand the needs of their colleagues.

 2. When input or feedback is solicited, few ideas are offered or are reluctantly shared.

 If your brainstorming sessions are filled with crickets instead of free-flowing ideas, ask yourself what’s killing the energy.
 Your team may need a recharge, and tapping an outside source can be a much-needed energy boost.